michaelklishin/pantomime/README.md

 ### Language Detection

-`pantomime.languages` is a new that provides functions for detecting natural languages:
+`pantomime.languages` is a namespace that provides functions for detecting natural languages:

 ``` clojure